giftnuss/foodsharing/docs/codebase.md

 # Structure
 Q: So if we break the homepage down into its parts - how is it structured?

-A: func.php was full of random functions, that dealt with pickups, stores, etc. It got replaced and splitted into separate classes by Peter Tönnies working remotely during 2019 hackweek.
-They can be found in `/src/Helpers/`.
+A: Most of our functions can be found in `/src/Helpers/`.

 Book: https://leanpub.com/mlaphp

-There is also a great [1h video](https://www.youtube.com/watch?v=65NrzJ_5j58) describing rough details about what the book is talking about.

 We still have some of the functions that bit by bit get replaced during refactoring.
-We hope at some point, we can take away the 'shell' and enjoy the fresh independent functions.
-(Without the 'you changed something, now my button is gone'-support tickets.)

 # karrot
 Q: What is the relationship between [kar](http://karrot.world)[rot](https://github.com/yunity) and foodsharing currently?